chaos-mesh/website/versioned_docs/version-2.6.0/production-installation-using-helm.md

 To ensure high availability, Chaos Mesh turns on `leader-election` feature by default.
 If you do not need to use this feature, you can disable it manually with `--set controllerManager.leaderElection.enabled=false`.

+> If version `<2.6.1`, you still need to set `--set controllerManager.replicaCount=1` to reduce the controller manager to one replica.

 :::

 ## Verify the installation